echronos/echronos/components/mpu-armv7m/docs.md

 ### The ARMv7m Memory Protection Unit

-Note that some devices in the ARMv7m family do not have an MPU, be sure to check the vendor documentation before using this feature.
+Note that some devices in the ARMv7m family do not have an MPU.
+Be sure to check the vendor documentation before using this feature.
 Most ARMv7m MPUs have the same set of capabilities:

 - *8 protection regions* (16 on some Cortex-M7 processors, but this is rare)